-The scope of innovation demands similar careful consideration and treatment, so the TTSP will focus on topics that are directly and feasibly applicable to the context of Northern Virginia and are supported by the Authority.
-Additionally, the strategies will not duplicate other mature efforts in the region (like the fare payment technologies, variable priced tolls on freeways or ride matching.
+To best accommodate the current observed pace of innovation, the draft strategies provide a high-level overview of their respective topics and strive to incorporate flexibility into the nine possible NVTA roles proposed to address them.
+The scope of innovation demands similar careful consideration and treatment, so the strategies will focus on topics that are directly and feasibly applicable to the context of Northern Virginia and are supported by the Authority.
+Additionally, the strategies will not duplicate other mature efforts in the region (like the work of NVTC and WMATA on fare payment technologies, variable priced tolls on freeways or the robust work of the Vanpool Alliance on ride matching.
 However, dynamic vanpool matching may be revisited as relevant initiatives evolve) and will instead explore novel concepts.
-See Chapter 2.1 for additional information about related initiatives.